Alderman .A.A. (Marieke) van den Boom-Witzel

 • Sustainability

-• approach policy sun, wind, heat transition, RES, commissioning Regional Energy Desk
+• approach to policy on solar, wind, and the heat transition; RES; commissioning by the Regional Energy Help Desk

 • Environment